"Put a Bonnet On It "

 Warm Up America

-Starting in January 2020, the Lighthouse Knitting Guild has been involved in charity knitting for an organization called Warm Up America.
+From January 2020 through September 2021, the Lighthouse Knitting Guild was involved in charity knitting for an organization called Warm Up America.
 It is a non-profit organization that helps distribute knitted items (blankets, hats, mittens) to homeless people across the country.
-The Guild project is collecting knitted 7” x 9” rectangles that will later be assembled into afghans.
+The Guild project collected knitted 7” x 9” rectangles that will later be assembled into afghans.

-Interested in contributing to this worthy cause?
+Although the Guild has ended this specific knitting for others project, you can still continue to knit rectangles and ship them directly to Warm Up America.
 Here is a link to the Warm Up America website with 8 easy design suggestions:

 Every square counts!
 They come in from all over the country and get made into blankets of various sizes by a team of volunteers.
-With so many talented knitters in the Guild, we should be able to continue to provide them with plenty of rectangles to work with.
 Living in Maine, we understand cold so let’s help warm up those in need!